Home DX: Developer Experience as important as UX

 The constant feeling of failure can gradually affect self-esteem or, more seriously, bring the haunting ghost of impostor syndrome, making even the best developer doubt their skills.

 So why does this happen to so many of us?
-Why might we end up so stuck and unable to express our creativity through what they do best?
+Why might we end up so stuck and unable to express our creativity through what we do best?

 Whether you are in a new environment or you just want to improve your workplace, the first action to take is reading the environment to spot some symptoms.